LeonardoZini/AirMLP/README.md

 ## Welcome to the PM 2.5 Correction MLP Network Repository!

 This repository houses a Multilayer Perceptron (MLP) network designed to correct PM 2.5 data.
 The dataset used in this project is available for access via Zenodo at the following DOI: https://doi.org/10.5281/zenodo.10037781.
-Additionally, you can find the dataset included in this repository under the 'data' folder.

 For detailed insights into the dataset and the workings of the neural network, please refer to the research paper
 #### 'AirMLP: a multilayer perceptron neural network for temporal correction of PM2.5 values in Turin'